Stay Away From Illness During Winter

 Avoid consuming cold water

 It is better to avoid cold drinks or cold water during winter.
-They could lead to colds and coughs which everyone should avoid in winter.
+They could lead to colds and coughs, which everyone should avoid in winter.
 Cold fluids affect blood circulation as their coldness can impact the flow of fluids.
-They can also reduce immunity and affects digestion.
+They can also reduce immunity and affect digestion.

 Drinking cold water makes people feel tired after meals and also reduces body temperature, which should be avoided during the winter season.